-This module focuses on the church and theological history of the 16th-century Reformation and reformations, and the aftermath.
-It explores important figures, events and streams of thought from this period, asking as to the church-historical significance for our time.
+This module focuses on the church and theological history of the sixteenth century Reformation and reformations and its aftermath.
+It explores important figures, events, and schools of thought from this period, asking as to the church-historical significance for our time.
 The underlying assumption of this module is that critical engagement with the past is essential for dealing with the challenges facing church and society today.

-- acquire knowledge of the relevant figures, events, practices and intellectual currents of this period, embedded in the framework of a responsible historical and theological hermeneutic: - obtain a theological-historical interpretation framework as regards this period; - become aware of the importance of forgotten or muted voices, those that often do not figure prominently in church-historical accounts from this period; - become aware of the influence and the determining impact of the Reformation and its aftermath on the contemporary worldview as well as students' respective church traditions; - integrate theological-historical knowledge and skills with their own context and potential ministries; and - develop church-historical reading and writing skills which can engage creatively and critically with primary sources as well as secondary literature.
+- describe the relevant figures, events, practices and intellectual currents of this period, embedded in the framework of a responsible historical and theological hermeneutic; - apply a theological-historical interpretation framework for this period; - discuss the importance of the forgotten or muted voices, those that often do figure prominently in church historical accounts of this period; - describe and reflect on the influence and determining impact of the Reformation and its aftermath on the contemporary worldview, as well as their respective church traditions; - give evidence of integrated theological-historical knowledge and skills with their own context and potential ministries in assignments and discussions; - complete assignments demonstrating church-historical reading and writing skills that can engage creatively and critically with primary sources, as well as with secondary literature.

-253(8) Denominational History, Polity, Theology and Practice (1L, 1T)
+253 (8) Denominational History, Polity, Theology and Practice (1L, 1T)